odhran-kainos/blog/post/32 - Zero-Overhead Tree Processing with the Visitor Pattern.md

   numbers *and* removing all redacted keys/values

 - `dispatch(tree, new RedactVisitor(new ToIntVisitor(new ConstructionVisitor)))`
-  Construct with new `tree` with all number-like strings converted to all redacted keys/values removed, without any intermediate trees
+  Construct with new `tree` with all number-like strings converted to numbers and all redacted keys/values removed, without any intermediate trees

 Directly performing operations on raw text, without constructing a tree: